-There are significant economic opportunities for Wellington as an eco-city:
+There are significant potential economic opportunities that can follow Wellington embracing an eco-city approach:

-- By building on its skilled knowledge base, creative industries and services sector to capitalise on a world economy that is becoming increasingly 'weightless' with a focus on generating high-value, low-carbon products and services. - By taking advantage of opportunities for innovation and job creation while transitioning to a lower-carbon city, such as through retrofitting homes and offices and trialling new solutions to comply with green building standards. - By partnering on global solutions in the area of renewable energy and sustainable urban development with others in the region, nationally and overseas. - By developing lifestyle features that help to retain skilled and talented residents and migrants.
+- By building on its skilled knowledge base, creative industries and services sector to capitalise on a world economy that is becoming increasingly 'weightless' - with a focus on generating high-value, low-carbon products and services. - By taking advantage of opportunities for innovation and job creation while transitioning to a lower-carbon city, such as through retrofitting homes and offices and trialling new solutions to comply with green building standards. - By partnering on global solutions in the area of renewable energy and sustainable urban development with others in the region, nationally and overseas. - By developing lifestyle features attractive to skilled and talented migrants.

-Businesses - in line with the city as a whole - will need to be sustainable in their use of resources such as energy and water, and to minimise or, if possible, eliminate waste.
+Businesses - in line with the city as a whole - will need to be sustainable in their use of resources such as energy and water, and to minimise or if possible eliminate waste.
 They will need to incorporate ecological principles into their business models.
 This will be important for their competitiveness - their ability to attract customers, investors, and staff.